-- 1. Facilities Upgrade - Due to the buildings being built in 1937, 1957, 1967, 1976, and 1987, there are numerous areas within each of these buildings that will continue to need upgrades.
+- Due to the buildings being built in 1957, 1967, 1976, and 1987, 2019, & 2020 there are numerous areas within each of these buildings that will continue to need maintenance and upgrades.
 From floors to ceilings, from exterior work to roofs, from heating to indoor air quality, from windows to doors, and other educational priorities.
-A study was completed and work is being completed to repair or replace buildings for the future. - 2) Each year we will prioritize capital investments to upgrade the school facilities. - 3) Continue to upgrade technology infrastructure to maintain high quality connectivity and traffic for students' educational advancement. - 4) Look into the potential of replacement costs for some facilities and what that would mean to taxpayers in terms of tax impact.

-- 2. Find ways to better engage students, especially those who have a difficult time making connections to the importance of their education. - 1) Enhance Technical Education classes to expose students to additional areas of interest. - 2) Help students develop internships with industries through experiential placement in business industries and technical related fields of study. - 3) Connect better through the advisor/advisee program to help find areas of interest and support those interest areas. - 4) Further advance the Career and College Readiness initiative to find interest areas and opportunities to connect students' interests with career goals.
+We have addressed many items over the years, especially from the 2019-2020 construction project.
+Most pressing will be the 1957 and 1967 roofs. - 2) Each year we will prioritize capital investments to upgrade the school facilities. - 3) Continue to upgrade technology infrastructure to maintain high quality connectivity and traffic for students' educational advancement. - 4) Look into the potential of replacement costs for some facilities and what that would mean to taxpayers in terms of tax impact. - 2.
+Find ways to better engage students, especially those who have a difficult time making connections to the importance of their education. - 1) Enhance Technical Education classes to expose students to additional areas of interest. - 2) Help students develop internships with industries through experiential placement in business industries and technical related fields of study. - 3) Connect better through the advisor/advisee program to help find areas of interest and support those interest areas. - 4) Further advance the Career and College Readiness initiative to find interest areas and opportunities to connect students' interests with career goals.